 Motorcyclists are too often unseen on roads, leading to accidents.
 At Kaine Law, we can help negotiate with insurance companies, communicate with negligent parties, and file an injury lawsuit.
 What’s more, we can help you feel recognized—for your pain, lost work, and altered life.

-If you were injured in a crash in McDonough, a motorcycle accident lawyer from our office could help.
+If you were injured in a crash, a McDonough personal injury lawyer from our office could help.

 What You May Receive

 Damages can cover many categories depending on an accident’s consequences.
 Some areas of compensation we often see in our practice are:

 - Work losses